Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The Global Arena uses a non-moving mark and sweep collector.
 There is a dedicated thread that periodically does a garbage collect.

 When promoting an object to the global arena if the global collector is currently marking, the age will be set to *marked*, otherwise it will be set to unmarked.

+## Zig Allocator
+Because the global arena is non-moving, it can be used as a Zig Allocator, which means no other allocator is required.
+Objects allocated this way are marked with a Static age.
+When free'd, they are marked with a Free age.

+### Heap object structure
+All objects are allocated with the data followe by a footer.
+As all global objects are allocated on a power-of-2 boundary up to page-size (at least 512 and more likely 4096), this means that all fields will be on the appropriate address boundary.
+The length field capturers the entire size of the in-heap object.
+If the object contains both slots and indexables, then the footer will be immediately preceeded by a slice for the arrray, prreceeded by the array contents (if they fit within an in-heap object, else the slice will point to the mega-object area),, preceded by the slots.
+If there are no indexable values, the slice won't be included.

 #### Object age fields
 The age field for global objects is as follows: